DavesCodeMusings/school-coding-lab/docs/labs/index.md

 the last bit for you to figure out on your own.

 ### Urban Planner
+You're working for the city.
+Your job is to install traffic signals to keep the citizens safe.
 1. Traffic Light
 2. Cross Traffic
 3. Walk Signal

+### Meteorologist for a Day
+Build a weather station that measures temperature, humidity, and barometric pressure.
+Make predictions on what tomorrow's weather will be based on the information you gather.
+1. Measure the Environment
+2. Share the Information
+3. Make Predictions

 ### An Internet of Our Own
+If you've ever wondered how those adorable cat pictures get to your web browser, this series of labs will show how it works.
 1. ESP32 WiFi Access Point
 2. ESP32 Web Server
 3. Consumer WiFi Router comparison